 31 Recommendations to Prevent Allergies in Your Home

-Fighting allergies at home doesn’t mean only taking medication when you start experiencing symptoms.
-On the contrary, as in so many other situations in life, prevention is paramount.
+Fighting allergies at home doesn’t just mean taking medication when you start experiencing symptoms.
+On the contrary, as in so many other situations in life, prevention is key.
 Read on and discover our recommendations to prevent allergies in your home.

 Allergies and allergens

-To prevent uncomfortable symptoms, such as a runny nose and even more dangerous situations (anaphylaxis and anaphylactic shock), you need to stay away from the agent that produces the allergic reaction.
+To prevent uncomfortable symptoms like a runny nose and even more dangerous situations (anaphylaxis and anaphylactic shock), you need to stay away from the agent that produces the allergic reaction.

-Although it’s necessary, in some cases, to take antihistamines to reduce the symptoms, the best thing to do is to identify the triggering factors of our allergies and reduce contact with them.
+Although in some cases it’s necessary to take antihistamines to reduce the symptoms, the best thing to do is to identify the triggering factors of your allergies and reduce your contact with them.
 Therefore, the first thing to do is to visit an allergist.

-This will clearly help us focus on what to do and where we need to direct the preventive measures we take to prevent allergies at home.
+This will clearly help you focus on what to do and where you need to direct your preventive measures to prevent allergies at home.

 31 recommendations to prevent allergies at home